- Search The Registry

 These are still remarkable displays of her talents as a pianist, singer, arranger, and composer.
-Songs such as Plain Gold Ring, Don't Smoke In Bed and Little Girl Blue soon became standards in her repertoire.
-I Loves You, Porgy, from the opera "Porgy and Bess", became a hit and Simone became a star, performing at Town Hall, Carnegie Hall, and the Newport Jazz Festival.
+Songs such as Plain Gold Ring, Don't Smoke In Bed, and Little Girl Blue soon became standards in her repertoire.
+I Loves You, Porgy, from the opera "Porgy and Bess," became a hit, and Simone became a star, performing at Town Hall, Carnegie Hall, and the Newport Jazz Festival.
 From the beginning of her career, her combining Bach-styled counterpoint, the improvisational approach of jazz, and the modulations of the blues, her talent could no longer be ignored.
-Other characteristics of Simone's art are: her original timing, the way she uses silence as a musical element, and her often understated live act, sitting at the piano and advancing the mood and climate of her songs by a few chords.
+Other characteristics of Simone's art are: her original timing, the way she uses silence as a musical element, and she often understated live act, sitting at the piano and advancing the mood and climate of her songs by a few chords.

 When four Black children were killed in the bombing of a church in Birmingham in 1963, she wrote Mississippi Goddam, a bitter and furious accusation of the situation of her people in the USA.
 The strong emotional approach of this song and the others on her first Philips record ("Nina Simone In Concert") would become another characteristic of her art.

 Although Simone was called "High Priestess of Soul," she was often misunderstood.
 When she wrote Four Women in 1966, a bitter lament of four Black women whose circumstances and outlook are related to subtle gradations in skin color, the song was banned on Philadelphia and New York radio stations because "it was insulting to Black people…" Her repertoire includes more Civil Rights songs: Why?
 The King of Love is Dead, capturing the tragedy of the assassination of Dr. Martin Luther King Jr., Brown Baby, Images (based on a Waring Cuney poem), and Go Limp, Old Jim Crow.